 Q Are there more COVID-19 cases in Japan than other countries?

 A The numbers of confirmed cases and deaths in Japan per population have been lower than the world's average, and countries with the highest number of confirmed cases.

-Source: Created based on data from Our World in Data (used on October 29, 2020)
+Source: Our World in Data (as of December 24th, 2020)